-The Granville Road Conservation Area is residential; high standards of design that respect the Victorian character of the buildings and their green setting will be applied.
+In the Granville Road Conservation Area, the design of buildings and extensions shall respect the Victorian character of the existing buildings and their green setting.

 The protection of village atmosphere and character is a high priority for local residents and businesses alike and the Conservation Areas play a significant role in creating and maintaining that character.